abgox/abyss/readme.md

 > - Manifests in `abyss` are based on [bin/utils.ps1](./bin/utils.ps1).
 > - They contain some [style and features](#features) outside of the official Scoop specification, and other buckets should not merge them.

+> Just like the abyss — limitless, mysterious, and filled with treasures.

 ### Features

 #### Bucket